voidfiles/rumproarious.com/content/post/2020-10-29-the-gimlet-episodes-of-startup.md

 If Spotify is your jam a playlist has already been setup by another fan.

-<iframe src="https://open.spotify.com/embed/playlist/1GCVohF8gPmJYL0vxIFyz4" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/playlist/1GCVohF8gPmJYL0vxIFyz4" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media" title="Just the episodes about Gimlet in a spotify playlist"></iframe>

 Otherwise here are links to the episodes: